enrico-laboratory/Notion_database_parser/README.md

 ## Usage

-The Notion Dabase parser can be executed with the following options:
+The Notion Database Parser is a command line application and can be executed with the following options:

 `-l`
 Parse the entire list of databases shared in a notion integration

 `-n`
 To use with option -d.
-Give a name to the database",
+Give a name to the database

 `-d`
-Parse a single database proviing the database id
+Parse a single database providing the database id as parameter

 `-u`
 Dump also databases list

-The parsed json files are dumped in the directory ./databases/\]<dbname\>.json.

-At the moment the app also dump the source databases in ./source_databases/\<source_dbname\>.json.
+The parsed json files are dumped in the directory ./databases/\<dbname\>.json.
+At the moment the app also dumps the source databases in ./source_databases/\<source_dbname\>.json.

+## Why?

+In Notion you can create databases and database views.
+In the view you can add filters and sorting options, like a database query.
+I use the view of a master database to show only the relevant information for a specific purpose.

+I organise and perform music projects with choirs and I need to share with them practical information (repertoire, singers' contact, locations, etc...).
+For each topic I have a master database.
+I then create a database view to extract from the master database the relevant information of a specific project.

+I want to use Notion for this purpose but, unfortunately, while you can easily share a database, it is not possible to share only the database view without sharing the entire underlying database.
+That will force me to share with a choir information coming from another choir creating among others privacy issues.

+I decided then to create a separate website where I can share with choirs all the relevant information to their project.The Notion Database Parser is a part of this website.

+There are others and, probably less complicated solutions to solve my problem, however I am practicing my coding skills and this project helped me quite a lot in deepening my knowledge in Python and having some fun doing so :)